 For starters you will notice that this desktop features an IPS screen instead of a VA screen that we saw in the option above.
 Therefore, for basic content creators or for those who appreciate good colors will like this.

 A 22 inch display is excellent if you have a limited space and if you are looking for a compact machine.
+But of course, this isn’t the most ideal size for optimal entertainment or comfort of work.

 3. Lenovo IdeaCentre AIO 3 – Highly Recommended AIO Desktop for Budget Users